 2. Unacceptable Behavior

 The following behaviors are considered harassment and are unacceptable during the summer school.
-If a community member engages in unacceptable behavior, the community organizers may take any action they deem appropriate.

 - Disruption of talks at oral or poster sessions, in the exhibit hall, or at other events organized by IHPCSS at the meeting venue, hotels, or other IHPCSS-contracted facilities.

 Unacceptable behavior from any IHPCSS personnel, including staff and those with decision-making authority, will not be tolerated.

 - Anyone requested to stop unacceptable behavior is expected to comply immediately.